 Circumscribe the rhombus ABCD; the two sides AD and BC, parallel to V, project on V in their true length; the sides AB and DC, parallel to H project on H in their true length.
-The perspective of the rhombus is $a_1b_1c_1d_1$ , found by perpendiculars and diagonals.
+The perspective of the rhombus is $a_1b_1c_1d_1$, found by perpendiculars and diagonals.
 Since AD and BC are parallel to V their perspectives are parallel to their V projections.
-Then with $a_1d_1$ as a side the square is constructed and the diagonals, center lines and inscribed circle drawn.
-Inasmuch as the vanishing point of the lines $a_1b_1$ and $c_1d_1$ comes without the limits of the drawing it is necessary to construct a second square on $b_1c_1$ to PERSPECTIVE locate 4 of the 8 points.
-No further explanation is necessary as the construction is evident from the figure.
+Then with a_1d_1 as a side the square is constructed and the diagonals, center lines and inscribed circle drawn.
+Inasmuch as the vanishing point of the lines a_1b_1 and c_1d_1 comes without the limits of the drawing it is necessary to construct a second square on b_1c_1 to tour.
+The perspective of this line of contour (circle), is the required perspective of the given spherc.